The Singing Office

 The Singing Office is a television series that has an American and Australian version.
-It features ordinary citizens who form singing groups in their workplaces, then compete against other teams; the rights to the concept have been sold to 20 different countries.
+It features ordinary citizens who form singing groups in their workplaces, then compete against other teams; the rights to the concept have been sold to 20 countries.

 Australian version

 The Australian version is hosted by comedians Nick Giannopoulos and Julia Morris.
 The television series aired in 13 parts on Fox8.
 Each week, there were two groups made up of five office coworkers.
 Both companies competed in a one-hour singing competition.
 Judges decided each week's winner.
 Twelve groups competed in the finale for a trophy.

 Giannopoulos first turned down the show until he saw the Dutch pilot, which he thought was different and fun.
 He said that the contestants are "uniquely Australian" and that they are very similar to who people work with.

 American version

 Ex-Spice Girl Melanie Brown and ex-NSYNC member Joey Fatone hosted the American television series, which aired on TLC.
 Groups of contestants were chosen with the five best coworkers.
 Each group of contestants had vocal coaches and choreographers before they competed against each other in front of a live studio audience.
 Travis Payne, Taylor Dayne, and Jon Secada judged the contestants and the winning team received $50,000.
 Brown said that it is not a serious competition like American Idol or Dancing with the Stars.